UVMCS120BS2020/SC-GF-ME-GO-Project4/README.md

 - ME

  My function uses time as well.
 By taking in the value of clock() with every iteration the value is constantly changing and thus can create a different swap with every iteration.
 The rand() function uses time as the basis for creating a pseudo random value, so by going to the source (time itself) I am able to circumvent using the rand() function.
-Every iteration also multiplies the value by a prime number to add another force of randomization.
+Every iteration multiplies clock() by a prime number to facilitate a wider range of swaps.

 - SC